mpenkov/reddit-liveleak-bot/README.md

 Configuration
 -------------

-There are two configuration files that the bot uses: praw.ini and config.yml.
+Edit the configuration file config.yml.
-You can see sample configurations in praw.ini.sample and config.yml.sample, respectively.
+You can use config.yml.sample as a base.

 Running
 -------